Introdution to Programming - C# Programming Fundamentals

 decimal accountBalance = 1.0M;

-Because C# is a type-safe language, you will not be able to assign a string to a variable.
+Because C# is a type-safe language, you cannot assign a string to a variable.

 C#